y5labs/seacreature/README.md

 ## Todo

 - [ ] Update documentation to include analytics
+- [ ] Update documentation to include persistence
 - [ ] A real website for this project?
+- [ ] Tests for persistence

 ## Questions